m-strw/Chrome-Extensions/README.md

 # CE-UniCart

 ## The goal
-Is to build a univeral shopping cart that allows people to shop on anywebsite and collect the wishlist / shopping cart with them.
+Is to build a univeral shopping cart that allows people to shop on anywebsite and collect the wishlist / shopping cart with them and create outfits with the saved items.

 larger goal is to have a platform where people can find products without having to vist a website to find them.